 Oahu is a diverse island in terms of weather, wave patterns, and neighborhoods.
-The “Leeward” coast (the west side of the island) tends to be sunny and dry but is also quite a bit less developed than the busy area of Honolulu in the south.
+The “Leeward” coast (the west side of the island) tends to be sunny and dry.
+But, it is also quite a bit less developed than the busy area of Honolulu in the south.

-But regardless of where you choose to stay during your Hawaiian vacation, you’ll find that temperatures generally hover around 80-85° F and water temperature near the shore is a pleasant 74° F.
+But regardless of where you choose to stay in Oahu during your Hawaiian vacation, you’ll find that temperatures generally hover around 80-85° F. The water temperature near the shore is a pleasant 74° F.

 Read on to learn what all of the different areas of the island have to offer so you can choose the best location for your Hawaiian vacation.
 Aloha!

 Disclaimer: This post may contain affiliate links.
 If you make a purchase or booking through one of our links we may earn a small commission (don’t worry, it’s at no extra cost to you).

 Where to Stay in Oahu: The Best Hotels on the Island